Being Human: Debt relief is just a phone call awayPosted on: June 15, 2015

 When people come to Richard Killen & Associates for bankruptcy or debt counselling in Toronto, we don’t sit in judgment.
 It wouldn’t be fair anyway, because most people are their own harshest critics.

 These people come to us at one of the worst times of their lives, when their worlds seem to be crashing around them.
 They feel afraid and guilty.
 The very act of opening the front door to our office can require an enormous act of will, to confront the bad news.

 We sit down with them and listen to their story and ask the right questions.
-While each person’s situation is unique, and we have probably heard a similar story before, we can give them practical options to solve their problems; whether it is loan consolidation, credit counselling, creditor negotiation, a consumer proposal or even bankruptcy.
+While each person’s situation is unique, and we have probably heard a similar story before, we can give them practical options to solve their problems; whether it is loan consolidation, credit counselling, creditor negotiation, a consumer proposal or even declaring bankruptcy in Toronto.
 We will let them know the pros and cons of every choice so they can decide what measure or measures suit them best.
 Their decision, not ours.

 But, we will also try to make them understand that there is nothing they need to apologize for – unless it is being human.
 We humans all make mistakes.
 So if we are going to make mistakes, all we can do is try to make sure we don’t repeat them.
 In other words, make sure each mistake is a new one.

 There are all kinds of reasons why people find themselves behind the eight ball financially: sickness, job loss, marital troubles, etc. But more often than not these problems have been made worse by their own mistakes, such as letting their spending get away from them and perhaps living beyond their means.

 We try to help people see their situation in its proper perspective.
 We let them know that they are not the first to cope with this problem.
 Their crisis doesn’t make them bad people and it doesn’t define who they are.
 If they made mistakes they can also learn from them.
 In other words, turn a problem into an opportunity.
 We know this to be true.
 We’ve seen it happen many times.